 All in all, Panauti is a very beautiful place to visit and look at the culture as well.

-Namo Buddha, the name itself suggest something related to Lord Buddha.
-And, certainly, there is - a well preserved and beautiful monastery situated on a hilltop.
+Namo Buddha, the name itself suggests something related to Lord Buddha.
+And, certainly, there is - a well-preserved and beautiful monastery situated on a hilltop.
 Prayer flags, wheels, and statues adorn this lovely monastery.
 The area is quite peaceful & you can even feel the positive vibes flowing all around the monastery.
 In addition, this place offers stunning views of the surrounding areas and mountains while relaxing on the hilltop.

 One of the monastery's most remarkable sights is monks praying for soul restoration.
 The monks here pray and chant Mantras and are fully devoted.
-It feels so reviving to see the monks chanting and devote themselves in full & if you listen carefully with closed eyes, you might get some kind of spark hit that fulfills the empty soul.
+It feels so reviving to see the monks chanting and devoting themselves in full & if you listen carefully with closed eyes, you might get some kind of spark hit that fulfills the empty soul.
 Thus, NamoBuddha is a lovely place to visit.

-- Visit a peaceful Monastery on the hilltop.
+- Namobuddha, a peaceful Monastery on the hilltop

 - Admire both the natural and cultural beauty of Panauti Village

 - Experience the hike along the trails passing through the forests

 The Best time to Do Panauti Namobuddha Day Hike

 The Panauti Namobuddha hike is possible all year.
 However, the spring season (March to April) and the autumn season (September to December) are regarded as the greatest.